spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 ## Challenge description

 * Build a `HelloSpryker` module in Zed that renders the `Hello Spryker!` string in reverse order on the screen: `!rekyrpS olleH`.
-* Build the `HelloSpryker` module in Yves that communicates with Zed using the client to retrieve the same reversed string `!rekyrpS olleH ` and shows the string on a webpage in the shop.
+* Build the `HelloSpryker` module in Yves that communicates with Zed using the client to retrieve the same reversed string `!rekyrpS olleH` and shows the string on a webpage in the shop.
 * Add Zed persistence layer in the `HelloSpryker` module to store and get the reversed string to and from the database.
 * Move the functionality that returns the reversed string to a new module (`StringFormat`), then provide the string to the `HelloSpryker` module.

-{% info_block infoBox "Info" %}

 This means building a dependency from the `HelloSpryker` module to the `StringFormat` module.

-{% endinfo_block %}

 ## 1. Build a `HelloSpryker` module in Zed to reverse the string